Skip to content

 Distinguished Professor of Criminology and Criminal Justice

-Ireland served as an adjunct faculty member in the School of Criminology and Criminal Justice (formerly the College of Criminal Justice) from 1978 to 2014.
-He also taught at Harvard Law School, Boston University Law School, Northeastern University School of Law, and the University of Massachusetts in Boston.
-In addition, he has been on the faculty of New York University Law School’s Appellate Judges Seminar since 2001.
+While sitting as a judge full-time, Ireland also served as an adjunct faculty member in the School of Criminology and Criminal Justice (formerly the College of Criminal Justice) from 1978 to 2014.
+He also taught at Harvard Law School, Boston University Law School, Northeastern University School of Law (1979-2004), the University of Massachusetts in Boston, and New York University Law School’s Appellate Judges Seminar (2001 to 2016).
 He is the author of a two volume treatise on Massachusetts Juvenile Law published by Thomson/Reuters in its Massachusetts Practice Series (the first edition was published in 1993 and the second edition in 2006), as well as several law review articles.

 As one of the four justices who voted in favor of same-sex marriage in Goodridge v.
 Department of Public Health (2003), the nation’s very first case in which a state supreme court declared same-sex marriage constitutional, he has lectured and spoken on that topic a number of times, including giving the Sixteenth Annual Justice William J. Brennan Jr. Lecture on State Courts and Social Justice at New York University School of Law entitled, “In Goodridge’s Wake: Reflections on the Political, Public and Personal Repercussions of the Massachusetts Same-Sex Marriage Cases.”

 His interests include criminal law, juvenile law, and constitutional law.
 Of particular interest, given his experience as chief justice of the SJC, is studying both the theory and the reality of how government works, with a focus on the interplay of the judiciary with the legislative and executive branches, as well as with external entities such as the business community and the media.
-He is also very interested in diversifying the judiciary at all levels through increased training programs, as well as scholarship and fellowship opportunities for minorities, and is president of The Justice George Lewis Ruffin Society, sponsored by Northeastern University’s School of Criminology and Criminal Justice.
-The Ruffin Society is an organization that supports and uplifts minority professionals in the criminal justice system and the legal profession in general.
+He is also very interested in diversifying the judiciary at all levels through increased training programs, as well as scholarship and fellowship opportunities for minorities, and works closely with the Justice George Lewis Ruffin Society, an organization sponsored by Northeastern’s School of Criminology and Criminal Justice, to support and uplift minority professionals in the criminal justice system and the legal profession in general.

-In 2017, Chief Justice Ireland was asked by the Speaker of the Massachusetts House of Representatives to advise the Legislature on issues related to Criminal Justice Reform.
-In 2018, he was asked by the Cambridge Police Department to review their arrest policies and procedures in a highly controversial case, and in 2020, he was retained by the City of Springfield, Massachusetts to be Special Advisor on police reform, including reviewing the police department’s policy, training and accountability systems.
+In 2017, Chief Justice Ireland was asked by the Speaker of the Massachusetts House of Representatives, Robert DeLeo, to advise the Legislature on issues related to Criminal Justice Reform.
+In 2018, he was asked by the Cambridge Police Department to review their arrest policies and procedures in a highly controversial case.
+In 2020, he was retained by the City of Springfield, Massachusetts to be Special Advisor on police reform, including reviewing the police department’s policy, training and accountability systems.
 In 2021 he was asked by the parties to be the claims adjudicator in a multi million dollar class action settlement due to racial discrimination by the city of Brockton.
+In 2023 and 2024 Chief Justice Ireland was an expert witness on Massachusetts law in a multi-billion dollar series of patent infringement cases between Moderna and Pfizer, (two premier international biopharmaceutical and biotechnological corporations), in the Netherlands, Belgium, Germany and the U.K. related to the production of Covid 19 vaccines during the pandemic.

 • Community Hero Award, 2016, Community Resources for Justice